FREE SHIPPING on orders of $85 or more

 Another 73 words(5 lines of text) are included under the topic Early Linderman Notables in all our PDF Extended History products.

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Linderman, or one of its variants, reaching North America shores very early:

-Linderman Settlers in the United States in the 18th Century
+Linderman Settlers in United States in the 18th Century

-Linderman Settlers in the United States in the 19th Century
+Linderman Settlers in United States in the 19th Century

 The Linderman Family Crest was acquired from the Houseofnames.com archives.
 The Linderman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 14 December 2013 at 00:25.